FlyingDomotic/Railway-turntable/README.md

   - Cliquer sur le bouton "<--" de la voie correspondante pour la mémoriser.

 ### Image used by Web interface setting/Image utilisée par l'interface Web
 We have now to setup web interface.
 Take a photo of turntable, in top view.
 Convert it in PNG format, adjust size to display it in one part in your browser, ensuring that center of turntable is exactly in center of image.
 Name it "imagePont.png".
+To limit image size, it could be a good idea to save it with 8 or 16 bits palette.
+Don't forget to set transparency if needed.

 Then, duplicate image and name it "plaque.png".
 Select the center part (the rotating one), and remove external part.
 A good idea is to use GIMP, and make a rounded rectangle with 100% radius, then inverting selection, and cutting selection.
+Again, to limit image size, it could be a good idea to save it with 8 or 16 bits palette.
+Don't forget to set (mandatory) transparency.

 Copy both files in data folder, then download data folder into ESP.
 Take care of image size.
 Too large, you won't be able to load them into flash (limited around 1 MB).

 When used, first image will be displayed as is, and second one will be overwritten in center, rotated the same angle as turntable.

 Reste à paramétrer l'interface Web.
 Prendre une photo du pont, vue de dessus.
 La convertir en PNG, ajuster la taille pour qu'elle soit affichable en une seule fois dans votre navigateur, en s'assurant que le centre de la plaque est exactement au centre de l'image.
 La nommer "imagePont.png".
+Pour limiter la taille de l'image, il peut être habile de l'enregistrer avec une palette 8 ou 16 bits.
+Ne pas oublier la transparence si utilisée.

 Dupliquer ensuite cette image en la nommant "plaque.png".
 Sélectionner le centre de l'image (la partie tournante), et supprimer la partie externe.
 Une façon de faire ça est d'utiliser GIMP, de faire une sélection rectangulaire arrondie, avec un rayon de 100%, d'inverser la sélection et de la supprimer.
+Encore une fois, il peut être habile de l'enregistrer avec une palette 8 ou 16 bits.
+Ne pas oublier la transparence obligatoire.

 Copier les 2 fichier dans le répertoire data, et le charger dans la flash de l'ESP.
 Attention à la taille des images : trop importantes, elles ne pourront pas être chargées en flash (limitée autour d'un MO).